mapprotocol/docs/map-protocol/validator/QuickStart.md

 ### Step 2: [lockedMAP](Marker.md#LockedMAP)

 Locks MAP to be used in validator elections.
-You must lock 10k map to become validator.
+You must lock 10k MAP to become validator.

 ```bash
 Detailed introduction